 It was 1932, 64 years after Patek Philippe invented the very first wristwatch when Patek Philippe introduced their most classic men's watch to date; the iconic Patek Philippe Calatrava.

-The series features Swiss made watches with timeless designs that are crafted to perfection using the age-old Swiss watchmaking tradition.
+The series features Swiss-made watches with timeless designs that are crafted to perfection using the age-old Swiss watchmaking tradition.
 There have been many variations and models of the Patek Philippe Calatrava over the years, and many new series that that ensued but the Calatrava has always been and will always remain Patek's signature watch.

 Patek Philippe christened the series the Calatrava which is taken from Patek Philippe's emblem; the Calatrava cross.
 The fact that they named the series after the emblem is symbolic of just how relevant this series is in their long line of luxury watches over the years.
-Being the inventor of the first wristwatch, the Calatrava is the cross they can proudly bare.
+Being the inventor of the first wristwatch, the Calatrava is the cross they can proudly bear.

 The many faces of the Calatrava.

 There have been dozens of Calatrava watches over the years with many of them among the most collectible watches, especially the vintage Calatrava watches.
 Back when the reference numbers were only two digits long, Patek Philippe introduced the reference 96 which was a monumental move for the Swiss watchmaker since the design allowed for a great in-house movement housed in a slim, immaculately designed watch.